A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: A formal normal form

 We will prove \eqref{Qk} by induction in $k\geq 3$.
 For $k=3$ it holds in view of the above discussed formula for $Q^3$.
 For the induction step, we assume that \eqref{Qk} holds for all $j\leq k$, and consider the identity obtained by collecting in \eqref{det} terms with weight $k-1$.
 In view of \eqref{iterative}, this identity has the form

 We claim that, in fact, \eqref{iterative1} has the more specific form

 where dots stand for terms of the form

-To prove the claim, we apply \eqref{Qk} in the right hand side of \eqref{iterative1} and conclude that we have there two kinds of terms: those arising from $Q^j_0$ only (with $j\leq k$) and all the others.
+To prove the claim, we apply the representation \eqref{Qk} for $Q^j$ with $j\leq k$ in the right hand side of \eqref{iterative1} (which is possible due to the induction assumption) and conclude that we have two kinds of terms arising: those arising from $Q^j_0$ with $j\leq k$ only (that is, terms obtained by multiplying that in the derivatives of $Q^j_0$), and all the others.

-For the first group of terms, we note that they must have simply the form $\left(Q^{k+1}_0)\right)_{\zz\bar\zz}$.
+For the first group of terms, we note that they must have simply the form $\left(Q^{k+1}_0\right)_{\zz\bar\zz}$.
 This is concluded from considering the equation \eqref{det} for the model hypersurface \eqref{cone} itself.

 To analyze the second group of terms, we first observe that the $(1,2)$ and the $(3,2)$ entries of the determinant \eqref{det} already have the form \eqref{remainder}.
-Hence it is enough to consider only the two "diagonal" products within the expansion of the determinant \eqref{det}, assuming that at least one $Q^j$ within these products is substituted by an expression of the form \eqref{remainder}.
-Note that, within the two diagonal products, the $Q^j$'s are either differentiated once in $z$, or once in $\bar z$, or once in $\bar w$ (and further possibly differentiated in $\zz,\bar\zz$ which is of no interest to us).
-Putting all this information together, it is not difficult to conclude now that the second group under discussion has the form \eqref{remainder}, and this proves the claim.
+This follows from the induction assumption and the invariance of \eqref{remainder} under differentiation in $\z,\bar\z$.
+Hence it is enough to consider only the terms coming from the two "diagonal" products ($a_{11}a_{22}a_{33}$ and $a_{31}a_{22}a_{13}$) within the expansion of the determinant \eqref{det}.
+By the definition of the second group of terms under consideration and the induction assumption, each such term coming from the two diagonal products must contain at least one derivative of an expression (as in \eqref{remainder}), and the derivation in the group of variables $z,\bar z,\bar w$ happens at most once.
+Furtheremore, since the total weight is $k-1$, the latter derivative gets necessarily multiplied by at least one derivative of either the same kind of expression, or an expression $O(|z|^2)$ (as follows from \eqref{remainder} and the induction assumption), and the derivation in the group of variables $z,\bar z,\bar w$ again happens at most once.
+The product of two such derivatives automatically has the form $O(|z|^3)+O(|z||\bar w|)+O(|\bar w|^2)$, and this proves the claim.

 It remains to deal with the identity \eqref{iterative2} that holds true according to the claim.
 Integrating this identity in $\zz,\bar\zz$, we get:

 where a remainder $R_1$ has the form \eqref{remainder}, while $R_2$ satisfies $\bigl(R_2\bigr)_{\zz\bar\zz}=0$.
 In view of the absence of the terms \eqref{killed}, this gives $R_2\equiv 0$, and implies \eqref{Qk}.
 Proposition is proved now.